Amir Ashkenazi

-Amir Ashkenazi is an American-Israeli entrepreneur.
+Amir Ashkenazi (Hebrew: אמיר אשכנזי) is an American-Israeli entrepreneur.
 He is the chief executive officer and founder of Switchboard and former CEO of Adap.tv, which was purchased by AOL for $405 million in 2013.
 Ashkenazi co-founded Adap.tv in 2007 and was CEO until 2014.

 After the sale, the company became a division of AOL Platforms, of which Ashkenazi is president.
 Before Adap.tv, he was co-founder and chief technology officer of Shopping.com, which was acquired by eBay for $620 million in 2005.

 Education

 Ashkenazi studied engineering and computer science at Tel-Aviv University.